Supreme Court Weighs In On Workplace Discrimination Outside of Employment Relationship

 Ontario’s Human Rights Code already had a broad definition of what constitutes discrimination in the workplace, applying it “with respect to employment.”
 The province’s Human Rights Tribunal has applied this broad definition to include a wide range of relationships, including contractors and sub-contractors.
 However, the decision will provide employees with greater protection in provinces such as British Columbia, where a narrower definition of discrimination in an employment setting was used.

-Lex Arbesman Legal represents both employees and employers in employment law matters and disputes related to the workplace, including representation at litigation or through dispute resolution processes.
+NULaw represents both employees and employers in employment law matters and disputes related to the workplace, including representation at litigation or through dispute resolution processes.
 We work with our clients to build strong, long lasting relationships and provide practical, honest, and customized legal advice specific to our clients’ needs.
 Call us at 416-481-5604 or contact us online to talk today.